 How soon can you get back to work after a facelift?
 Or start socializing?
 You can begin going about your daily activities as early as you feel like it — that’s usually around day three.
 Most patients have a lot of energy by about five days post-op.
 Being active as soon as you’re comfortable is encouraged, as it reduces the risk of complications and will make you feel better.

 Give yourself three weeks for more strenuous activities like running or cycling.
 Prefer something a bit more athletic?
 Wait six weeks before beginning resistance workouts and weightlifting.

 If you have a behind-the-desk job, I’d recommend waiting 10 to 14 days before returning to work.
 If you work in sales, make public appearances, or are on your feet a lot, give yourself two to three weeks.

 If you’re the parent of a bride or groom, I suggest giving yourself a full three months for recovery.
 While you’ll look normal within four to six weeks, you’ll still be uncomfortable in your skin and that might affect your interaction with guests.
 Before other formal activities, you should allow four to six weeks.

 How to Care for Your Skin

 The goal is a refreshed and rejuvenated appearance that makes you look years younger.
 Of course, while this makes a dramatic difference, you’ll still have to take good care of yourself for the best long-term result.
-Continued skin care, a healthy lifestyle, physical activity and possible non-surgical treatments are in order.
+Continued skin care, a healthy lifestyle, physical activity and possible non-surgical treatments are in order – you can check out more specific tips here.
 Think of them like continuing to brush your teeth after a cleaning at the dentist — one doesn’t eliminate the need for the other.